Visitors

 If you currently have a Community CUID in your possession, please do not apply for a new one.
 If the expiration date on your Community CUID has not passed but your access and/or borrowing privileges have expired, please contact the Library Information Office directly to renew your privileges.
 The following people are eligible to apply for a Community CUID:

-Alumni of Columbia University, not including Teachers College (free)
+- Alumni of Columbia University, not including Barnard or Teachers College (free)

-Consortial partners: MaRLI, Borrow Direct Plus, 2CUL (free)
+- Consortial partners, including MaRLI, 2CUL, and Borrow Direct Plus (free)

 There is typically a two-week wait time for cards.
 Special instructions will be provided via email for how to pick-up a Community CUID.
 Please do not visit campus until you receive an email notification that your Community CUID is ready for pick-up.